 If filling a position internally, either through promotion or restructuring, a job advertisement may not be needed.
 In this case, a job posting on the intranet or a discussion between team leads may be enough.
-However, producing a job advertisement may still be good practice.
+However, producing a hiring advertisement may still be good practice.

 Employers can often fall into the habit of writing their job ads focusing solely on self-promotion.
 This can then lead to a hoard of unskilled candidates applying and not enough suitable matches.

-Successful job advertisements are characterized by the fact that they focus on potential applicants and their skills.
+Successful job vacancy advertisements are characterized by the fact that they focus on potential applicants and their skills.
 They should also show how their skills and talents can be used profitably in the company, for both employer and employee.